jehogit/merging-pulling-exercise/README.md

 Now you're ready to call a PR

-- [GitHub] Make a pull request to the instructor's repo
+- [GitHub] Make a pull request to the instructor's repo.
+(Notice that GitHUb checks the original (instructor's) repo and report whether the changes would conflict or safe.)

 - In the main repo, the instructor merges the new change into master by approving the PR.
 - Everyone should now sync their repo via `git pull`.
 Note that people who selected the same color should/might(?) now get a merge conflict...